Fire-Input/Shift-Codes-TTW/README.md

 Automatically find and redeem shift codes for Tiny Tina’s Wonderlands

 # Setup
+Have python3 installed (Tested on 3.11)

+pip install -r requirements.txt

 Copy your JWT/Token to token.txt or within the prompt when running the script

 # How to get your token